To Be Announced: Arrow updates

 Example \ref{ex.aul} demonstrates how to execute an arrow update for a singleton arrow update model with three arrows. \begin{example} Given initial uncertainty about $p$ for two agents Anne and Bill, a typical arrow update is the action wherein Anne ($a$) opens an envelope containing the truth about $p$ while Bill ($b$) observes Anne reading the contents of the letter.
-We preserve all arrows satisfying one of $p \imp_a p, \neg p \imp_a \neg p$, and $\T \imp_b \T$.
-Therefore, only two arrows disappear, $\neg p \imp_a p$ and $p \imp_a \neg p$.
-It is depicted below, including the simplified visualization (for which it is harder to determine the update, as the arrows are not explicit).
+We preserve all arrows satisfying one of $p \imp_a p, \neg p \imp_a \neg p$, and $\T \imp_b \T$.\footnote{Formally, given arrow update model $(\{o\},\aufunction)$, we have that $\aufunction(a) = \{ ((o,p),(o,p)), ((o,\neg p),(o,\neg p)) \}$ and $\aufunction(b) = \{((o,\T), (o,\T)) \}$.} Therefore, only two arrows disappear, $\neg p \imp_a p$ and $p \imp_a \neg p$.
+It is depicted below, including the equivalent simplified visualization, for which it is harder to determine the update as the arrows are not explicit.

 \end{example}

 Just as in action model logic, we wish to have a logical language and semantics with modalities for arrow updates, which requires their inclusion in an inductive definition of the logical language, subject to certain constraints in order to keep the language well-defined.